apollographql/apollo/docs/source/platform/editor-plugins.md

 ### Schema variant switching

-Apollo supports publishing multiple versions ([variants](http://localhost:8000/platform/schema-registry#schema-tags)) of a schema.
+Apollo supports publishing multiple versions ([variants](/platform/schema-registry/#registering-schemas-to-a-variant)) of a schema.
 This is useful for developing on a future development schema and preparing your clients to conform to that schema.
 To switch between schema variants, open the Command Palette (`cmd + shift + p` on mac), search "Apollo" and choose the "Apollo: Select Schema Tag" option.

 ## Troubleshooting

 The most common errors are configuration errors, like a missing `.env` file or incorrect service information in the `apollo.config.js` file.
-Please see [the Apollo config docs](https://www.apollographql.com/docs/references/apollo-config) for more configuration guidance.
+Please see [the Apollo config docs][] for more configuration guidance.

+[the Apollo config docs]: /references/apollo-config/

 Other errors may be caused from an old version of a published schema.
 To reload a schema, open the Command Palette (`cmd + shift + p` on mac), search "Apollo" and choose the "Apollo: Reload Schema" option.